marscolony2040/CoinbasePlot/README.md

+# Coinbase Plot

+# Libraries Used

+Python
+>

-# CoinbasePlot
+# Description :pencil:
-A WebApp developed using Python3 and React.js which displays USD and BTC pair currencies live orderbook visualizations from Coinbase Pro.
+A WebApp, developed using Python3 and React.js, which displays USD and BTC pair currencies live orderbook visualizations from Coinbase Pro.